 Washington University offers a comprehensive transportation program.
 The U Pass program utilizes Metro, the regional public transportation agency.
 The U Pass program provides free Metro passes for full-time students, benefits-eligible faculty and staff, and full-time employees of basic service contractors.
 This program provides students and other members of the university community much greater access to the St. Louis metropolitan region on public transit.
-In addition to the greater access to the region, there are three bus routes that specifically target areas on and around campus, making it easy to move around campus and between campuses.
-These routes also serve nearby shopping areas and neighborhoods.
+In addition to greater access to the region, there are three bus routes that were specifically designed to service our community, making it easy to move between campuses, nearby shopping areas, and neighborhoods.